plotly/dash-daq-sparki/README.md

 ### Sparki
 Sparki is a pre-built robot, consisting of: an ultrasonic sensor, piezometer, stepper motor, servos, an RGB LED, and a bluetooth module.
-This robot is built upon a Arduino microcontroller, and is programmed with Sparkiduino, an Ardunio based IDE.
+This robot is built upon a Arduino microcontroller, and is programmed with Sparkiduino, an Arduino based IDE.

 ### dash-daq